The information in this guide references the International Building Code 1009.6

 How many areas do I need?

-For any building that is above grade or has multiple floors, you will need an Area of Refuge for every required means of egress path.
+First, for any building that is above grade or has multiple floors, you will need to determine how many means of egress paths you need.

 The required number of means of egress paths are determined by the occupant load: